facebook/zstd/README.md

 ## Testing

-You can run quick local smoke tests by executing the `playTest.sh` script from the `src/tests` directory.
+You can run quick local smoke tests by running `make check`.
+If you can't use `make`, execute the `playTest.sh` script from the `src/tests` directory.
-Two env variables `$ZSTD_BIN` and `$DATAGEN_BIN` are needed for the test script to locate the zstd and datagen binary.
+Two env variables `$ZSTD_BIN` and `$DATAGEN_BIN` are needed for the test script to locate the `zstd` and `datagen` binary.
-For information on CI testing, please refer to TESTING.md
+For information on CI testing, please refer to `TESTING.md`.

 ## Status

-Zstandard is currently deployed within Facebook.
-It is used continuously to compress large amounts of data in multiple formats and use cases.
+Zstandard is currently deployed within Facebook and many other large cloud infrastructures.
+It is run continuously to compress large amounts of data in multiple formats and use cases.
 Zstandard is considered safe for production environments.

 ## License